NCBI-Codeathons/amr-2024-team-prasad-feldgarden/README.md

   - https://pubmed.ncbi.nlm.nih.gov/16441449/
   - https://pubmed.ncbi.nlm.nih.gov/32712382/

-## Approach

-- Pipeline to identify broken genes
-- Investigate literature and acquire test sequences
-- Assembly sequence
-	- Frame shift detection
-		- Nucleotide alignment with BLASTN and post-processing to identify frame shifts
-  			- Use the difference in % identity between nucleotide and translated alignment to identify frame-shifted proteins
-		- Possible use of Vadr models to identify mutations
-			- protein based alignment
-			- BATH based on HMMER
-	- Stop codon detection
-		- Translated blast (BLASTX) to identify stop codons
-- Use test sequences to make sure the software is working
-    - So far we have collected > 90 example mutations for six genes from three taxa
-- Run the software across a large selection of genomes to characterize gene disruption and AMR

-### Updates (September 24, 2024)

-- Broken genes for testing have been identified.
-Reference sequences and assembly sequences have been obtained for those
-  - We will now build a BLAST database with these (test database)
-- The assembly sequence will rely on BLAST alignments to obtain both the [frameshift](https://github.com/NCBI-Codeathons/amr-2024-team-prasad-feldgarden/blob/main/script/scanner.R) (BLASTN) and identify [stop codons](https://github.com/NCBI-Codeathons/amr-2024-team-prasad-feldgarden/blob/main/script/check_nonsense_mutations.py) (BLASTX) lessions.
-  - The [output format](https://github.com/NCBI-Codeathons/amr-2024-team-prasad-feldgarden/blob/main/output_format.md) was defined to ensure compatibility of our tools
-  - Both scripts will be tested against the test database to confirm the same BLASTN parameters can be used to identify both lessions
-  - Once confirmed, they will be added to a bash script
-  - Vadr has proven effective when running against specific bacterial genes.
-For now, we will use Vadr as a "control" to help us compare results from the tools we are developing
-- A virtual machine was built to assist in tool testing across environments

-## Results

-## Future Work

 ## NCBI Codeathon Disclaimer
 This software was created as part of an NCBI codeathon, a hackathon-style event focused on rapid innovation.
 While we encourage you to explore and adapt this code, please be aware that NCBI does not provide ongoing support for it.